pelagios/recogito2/README.md

 Future home of Recogito v2.0

+## Prerequisites

+* Java 8 JDK
+* [Play Framework v2.5.0](https://www.playframework.com/download) installed on your machine
+* Image upload requires that the [vips](http://www.vips.ecs.soton.ac.uk/) image processing system is installed and available through the command-line.
+If vips is not available on your system, Recogito will reject uploaded images as 'unsupported content'.

 ## Installation

-* Prerequisites: Java 8 JDK and [Play Framework v2.5.0](https://www.playframework.com/download)
 * Create a copy of the file `conf/application.conf.template` named `conf/application.conf` and make any environment-specific changes there.
 (Normally, the defaults should be fine.)
 * Type `activator run` to start the application in development mode.